francinv/IT1901-SalaryChecker/README.md

 2)
 mvn clean install
 #Tests can be skipped by using "mvn clean install -DskipTests"
+#Clean install can be skipped if application has been ran with local access or with react client previously.

 3)
 mvn spring-boot:run -pl restserver

+#Command 4 must be written in seperate terminal window after repeating step 1)

 4)
 mvn javafx:run -pl ui -P remoteapp